Joba Chamberlain: Kansas City Royals

 On August 16, 2015, Chamberlain signed a minor league contract with the Kansas City Royals.
 After pitching in eight games for the Omaha Storm Chasers of the Class AAA Pacific Coast League, the Royals promoted Chamberlain to the major leagues on September 7.
 In six appearances for the Royals, Chamberlain has a 7.94 ERA.
 Overall, Chamberlain's ERA was 4.88 in 36 total games combined with both the Tigers and Royals in 2015.

-He was designated for assignment on October 27, 2015, the same day the Royals played the first game of the 2015 World Series.
-The Royals would eventually beat the New York Mets in five games of the postseason finals, giving them their first championship in 30 years.
-Despite playing in only a few games for the Royals in the regular season that year, he received his second World Series ring.
+He was not included on the Royals' playoff roster at the end of the season.
+Instead, Chamberlain was designated for assignment on October 27, 2015 in order to make room for Adalberto Mondesí on the team's World Series roster.
+The Royals would beat the New York Mets in five games to win their first championship in 30 years.
+Despite playing in only a few games for the Royals in the regular season that year, Chamberlain received his second World Series ring.

 Cleveland Indians

 On December 1, 2015, Chamberlain signed a minor league deal with the Cleveland Indians.
 The Indians purchased his contract on April 4, 2016, and added him to the opening day roster.
-He was designated for assignment on July 4, and released July 10, 2016, after declining an outright assignment.
+On May 23, Chamberlain was placed on the disabled list with a rib cage injury.
+At the time, he had a 1.93 ERA in 14 games.
+He returned on June 8, allowing two earned runs in six innings through July 3.
+Chamberlain was designated for assignment on July 4.
+He was ultimately released on July 10 after declining an outright assignment.

 Milwaukee Brewers

-On January 20, 2017, Chamberlain signed a minor league contract with the Milwaukee Brewers with an invite to spring training.
-On March 22, Chamberlain was released.
-He announced his retirement on October 4, 2017.
+On January 20, 2017, Chamberlain signed a minor league contract with the Milwaukee Brewers with an invitation to spring training.
+Chamberlain was released prior to the start of the season on March 22.

+Chamberlain announced his retirement from professional baseball on October 4, 2017, citing that it was "time to be a dad".